Second Language Literacy

 B.A. in English Language and Literature, Chonnam National University, Korea

-Min, Y. K. (forthcoming) Peer advising system: Collaborative-reflection-in-action model of professional development.
-In Gabriele Strohschen (Ed.), Metagogy: Toward a praxis for adult education in intercultural contexts.
-Atlanta, GA: American Scholars Press.
+Min, Y. K. (under review).
+Peer advising system: Collaborative-reflection-in-action model of professional development.

 Min, Y. K. (2013).
 Vocabulary Acquisition: Practical Strategies for ESL students.
 Journal of International Students, 3(1), 64-69.